Iron-deficiency anemia: Hepcidin

-Decreased levels of serum and urine hepcidin are early indicators of iron deficiency.
+Decreased serum and urine hepcidin levels are early indicators of iron deficiency.
 Hepcidin concentrations are also connected to the complex relationship between malaria and iron deficiency.

 Mechanism

 Anemia can result from significant iron deficiency.
 When the body has sufficient iron to meet its needs (functional iron), the remainder is stored for later use in cells, mostly in the bone marrow and liver.
 These stores are called ferritin complexes and are part of the human (and other animals) iron metabolism systems.
-Men store about 3.5 g of iron in their body, and women store about 2.5 g.
+Men store about 3.5 g of iron in their bodies, and women store about 2.5 g.

 Hepcidin is a peptide hormone produced in the liver that is responsible for regulating iron levels in the body.
-Hepcidin decreases the amount of iron available for erythropoesis (red blood cell production).
+Hepcidin decreases the amount of iron available for erythropoiesis (red blood cell production).
 Hepcidin binds to and induces the degradation of ferroportin, which is responsible for exporting iron from cells and mobilizing it to the bloodstream.
 Conditions such as high levels of erythropoesis, iron deficiency and tissue hypoxia inhibit hepcidin expression.
 Whereas systemic infection or inflammation (especially involving the cytokine IL-6) or increased circulating iron levels stimulate hepcidin expression.

 Iron is a mineral that is important in the formation of red blood cells in the body, particularly as a critical component of hemoglobin.
 About 70% of the iron found in the body is bound to hemoglobin.
 Iron is primarily absorbed in the small intestine, in particular the duodenum and jejunum.
-Certain factors increase or decrease absorption of iron.
+Certain factors increase or decrease iron absorption.
 For example, taking Vitamin C with a source of iron is known to increase absorption.
 Some medications such as tetracyclines and antacids can decrease absorption of iron.
 After being absorbed in the small intestine, iron travels through blood, bound to transferrin, and eventually ends up in the bone marrow, where it is involved in red blood cell formation.
 When red blood cells are degraded, the iron is recycled by the body and stored.

 When the amount of iron needed by the body exceeds the amount of iron that is readily available, the body can use iron stores (ferritin) for a period of time, and red blood cell formation continues normally.
 However, as these stores continue to be used, iron is eventually depleted to the point that red blood cell formation is abnormal.
 Ultimately, anemia ensues, which by definition is a hemoglobin lab value below normal limits.